geneontology/geneontology.github.io/_docs/ontology.md

 #### Obsolete tag

 Indicates that the term has been deprecated and should not be used.

-### Obsolete Terms

-Occasionally, a term is added to GO that is out of scope, misleadingly named or defined, or describes a concept that would be better represented in another way and needs to be removed from the published ontology.
+GO terms get obsoleted when it is out of scope, misleadingly named or defined, or describes a concept that would be better represented in another way and needs to be removed from the published ontology.
 In these cases, the term and ID still persist in the ontology, but the term is tagged as obsolete, and all relationships to other terms are removed.
-A comment is added to the term, detailing the reason for the obsoletion and tags are also added that specify replacement terms.
+A comment is added to the term, detailing the reason for the obsoletion and tags are also adding possible replacement terms, if possible.
 See the OBO file format specification for more information.